hnry/hogy/README.md

 ...
 ```
-'hogan' in this instance is whatever you want your view's file extension to be.

-If you don't have any file partials, you can simply just do:
+If you don't have any file partials you want available to all views, you can simply just do:
 ```
     var hogy = require('hogy').init();
 ```

+hogy also supports local partials specific for each route.
+Local partials can override partials declared during setup.

 See example for more complete usage.